Among all ingredient categories related to hair loss, follicle-activating ingredients tend to carry the highest expectations.

 Used too early, they become traps.

-Next, we move to the factor that truly determines
+Next, we move to the factor that truly determines whether recovery is possible at all:

 Anti-Inflammation and Sebum Balance: Why Hormonal Phases Require Calming Inflammation — Not Aggressive Oil Removal